mlomb/battle/README.md

 # TLDR: Example workflow

-This section explains the expected workflow to use the tools.
+This section explains the _expected/recommended_ workflow to use the tools.
 For more information and complex use cases, refer to the READMEs of each tool.

 [link-cws]: https://chromewebstore.google.com/detail/cg-local/ihakjfajoihlncbnggmcmmeabclpfdgo
 [link-amo]: https://addons.mozilla.org/en-US/firefox/addon/cg-local/